-- Press [Home] and [Events].
-Add event details as required. - Events can be viewed in the trend screens.
+- Press [Home] and [Events] and add event details as required e.g. fluid given etc. - Events can be viewed in the trend screens.

-Continuous trends:
+Continuous Trends:

 - This is an automatically generated trend screen and is updated every 30 seconds. - Press [Home] and [Continuous trends].
 Use the control knob to select details of data trends, snapshot or events.